-Total of 90 credit hours:
+Total of 90 credit hours

-- 35 of the 90 hours must be graduate-level courses. - 25 of these 35 hours must be graduate courses from the Department of Geological Sciences - Transfer of credit as specified for Ph.D.
+- 35 of the 90 hours must be graduate-level courses. - 20 of these 35 hours must be graduate courses related to the students major research area - 12 credits must be taken in the Indiana University Department of Geological Sciences - Credits for the minor count toward the 35 total hours of coursework - Transfer of credit as specified for Ph.D.